roschaefer/story.board/README.md

   ```
 ## Documentation

 We are [cucumber evangelists](https://cucumber.io/).
-See our executable, up-to-date documentation on [relishapp](http://www.relishapp.com/sensor-live-report/story-board/).
+See our executable, up-to-date documentation in the [features folder](/features).

 ## Contribute